 Teeth can be lost for a number of reasons, including cavities, periodontal disease or trauma.

-If you are missing your natural teeth, we may recommend dental implants to replace the roots of some of the missing teeth.
+If you are missing any of your natural teeth, our dentists may recommend dental implants to replace the roots of some of the missing teeth.
 An implant-retained restoration will be created and placed on the dental implants to rebuild your teeth in a beautiful and natural looking manner.

 What are dental implants?

 An implant is generally made out of titanium which is a metal used in various aspects of medicine and is well known for its excellent healing properties in the human body.
 The implant acts similar to a tooth root and is directly anchored within the jaw bone so it can be used to support a crown or if several implants are used they can be used to retain a bridge or loose dentures.

 Are implants safe?
 How long will they last?

 Implants are a well-established, tried-and-tested treatment with many procedures carried out worldwide.
 Can implants last a life time?I would like to say yes but as with everything it is how you treat and care for them.
 Implants can indeed last a life time in a well cared for mouth but if not then like anything in life they will not last.
 Implants like teeth can be affected by the bacteria in the mouth and if not cleaned can get gum disease like teeth.
 Therefore, they are not fit and forget and regular attendance at your dentist is needed for inspection and hygiene

 I have some of my own teeth.
 Can I still have implants?

 Yes.
 You can have any number of teeth replaced with implants, from one single tooth to a complete set.

 Can implants always be used to replace missing teeth?